 Schuyler holds on-going corporate advisory roles with Monte Nido & Affiliates and American Eagle.
 He is also a Research Assistant at Harvard University and co-principal investigator for a project he began as an undergraduate.

 Schuyler is also a writer.
-His first published short story appears in Fresh Ink, a celebrated collection of works by leading young adult writers (by WNDB through Random House).
+His debut novel, Obie Is Man Enough, a middle grade fiction about a tween swimmer, who also happens to be transgender has been met with critical acclaim.
+See more at the link above.
+His first published short story appeared in Fresh Ink, a celebrated collection of works by leading young adult writers (by WNDB through Random House).

 Schuyler chronicles his journey on Instagram @pinkmantaray, for others to explore.